404src/exocore/_articles/ccna-summary.md

 - CPU-intensive operations such as security, QoS marking/classification, etc. should be avoided at this Layer
 - Connections are all Layer 3.
 No spanning-tree!
 - Should maintain connectivity throughout the LAN even if devices fail

+The distribution layer provides route filtering and interVLAN routing.
+The distribution layer serves as an aggregation point for access layer network links.
+Because the distribution layer is the intermediary between the access layer and the core layer, the distribution layer is the ideal place to enforce security policies, to provide QoS, and to perform tasks that involve packet manipulation, such as routing.
+Summarization and next-hop redundancy are also performed in the distribution layer.

+The access layer serves as a media termination point for endpoints such as servers and hosts.
+Because access layer devices provide access to the network, the access layer is the ideal place to perform user authentication.

 Three-Tier Campus LAN Design:
 ![](/images/three-tier%20campus%20lan%20design.png)